Date of Degree

 collective-actualization, expressive community, Music education, psychology, sociology, Songwriting

 x, 264 pages

 Copyright 2013 Catherine Marie Wilson

 Wilson, Catherine Marie.
 "If you listen, I'll tell you how I feel: incarcerated men expressing emotion through songwriting."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.